geethamshraod/cloudock/docs/03-vm-storage-lb.md

 ```
 **Why:** `--metadata=ssh-keys=...` injects your public key directly —
 password auth is never enabled, so there's no password to brute-force in
-the first place. `--tags=cloudock-web-server` is what the two new firewall
+the first place. `--tags=cloudock-web-server` attaches a network tag to
-rules below (and nothing else) will target — learned from M1 that an
-untagged instance silently doesn't match tag-scoped rules, so this is
+the VM at creation time.
+This tag acts as an identifier for firewall rules.
+Any firewall rule configured with the target tag cloudock-web-server will
+apply to this VM.
+Adding the tag during creation ensures the VM immediately
+matches the required firewall rules instead of creating the instance first
+and later troubleshooting why network access is not working. `--subnet=cloudock-public-subnet`
-applied at creation this time, not discovered missing later. `--subnet=cloudock-public-subnet` is because public subnet puts the VM closer to the internet
+is because public subnet puts the VM closer to the internet whereas private subnet hides
-whereas private subnet hides the VM and requires another way (Bastion Host) to access it.
+the VM and requires another way (Bastion Host) to access it.

 ```
 WINDOWS COMPUTER